crocs-muni/roca/README.md

 - X509 Certificate, DER encoded, one per file, *.der, *.crt
 - X509 Certificate, PEM encoded, more per file, *.pem
-- RSA PEM encoded private key, public key, more per file, *.pem (has to have correct header -----BEGIN RSA...)
+- RSA PEM encoded private key, public key, more per file, *.pem (has to have correct header `-----BEGIN RSA...`)
 - SSH public key, *.pub, starting with "ssh-rsa", one per line
 - ASC encoded PGP key, *.pgp, *.asc.
-More per file, has to have correct header -----BEGIN PGP...
+More per file, has to have correct header `-----BEGIN PGP...`
 - APK android application, *.apk
 - one modulus per line text file *.txt, modulus can be
     a) base64 encoded number, b) hex coded number, c) decimal coded number
 - JSON file with moduli, one record per line, record with modulus has key "mod" (int, base64, hex, dec encoding supported) certificate(s) with key "cert" / array of certificates with key "certs" are supported, base64 encoded DER.
 - LDIFF file - LDAP database dump.
-Any field ending with ";binary::" is attempted to decode as X509 certificate
+Any field ending with `;binary::` is attempted to decode as X509 certificate
 - Java Key Store file (JKS).
-Tries empty password & some common, specify more with --jks-pass-file
+Tries empty password & some common, specify more with `--jks-pass-file`
 - PKCS7 signature with user certificate

 The detection tool is intentionally one-file implementation for easy integration / manipulation.